MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/restore-from-power-pivot.md

 2. In the **Restore from [!INCLUDE[ssGemini](../../includes/ssgemini-md.md)]** dialog box, in **Restore Source**, in **Backup file**, click **Browse**, and then select an .abf or .xslx file to restore from.

-3. In **Restore Target**, in **Restore database**, type a name for a new database or for an existing database.
+3. In **Restore Target**, in **Restore database**, type a name for a new database.
 If you do not specify a name, the name of the workbook is used.

 4. In **Storage location**, click **Browse**, and then select a location to store the database.